Wenderlog/change-point-detection-with-entropy-analysis/README.md

 Experiments on tuning hyperparameters of entropy-based methods (Approximate, Sample, Bubble, Permutation, Slope, Dispersion) for change point detection.
 The project includes validation on synthetic datasets (ECG, Finance) and application to the real-world dataset **Coal Mining Disasters** (annual records of mining accidents with fatalities).

+Comparison is also made with [Bayesian CPD implementation by Alexey Tatyanenko](https://github.com/alexdtat/change-point-detection).

 ## Features
 - Implementation of entropy-based change point detection methods
 - Manual hyperparameter tuning and calibration